Experimental Physics and

 This page provides a repository for information about building EPICS on Microsoft Windows.
 If there are any mistakes here, or you find any other information that ought to go on this page, please let me know.

-EPICS can be built on Windows using the MinGW version of GNU Make, either ActiveState Perl or Strawberry Perl, and your choice of MinGW GCC, Microsoft's Visual Studio C++ compiler (including the free Microsoft Visual Studio Express Editions).
-Alternatively it can be built using the Cygwin versions of GNUmake, Perl and GCC, which may be the simplest approach if you already have Cygwin, but the performance using Cygwin is not as good as with the Microsoft native runtime.
+EPICS can be built on Windows using the MinGW version of GNU Make, either ActiveState Perl or Strawberry Perl, and your choice of MinGW GCC, Microsoft's Visual Studio C++ compiler (including the free Community Edition).
+There is support in EPICS for using Cygwin, but the performance is significantly worse than any of the other options so we don't recommend it any more.

 Other Build Tools